 Local Company (PT)

 A local company is the easiest entity to set up.
 A foreigner is not allowed to own a local company.
 However, you do not have to worry if you are interested in establishing a PT.

-You can start doing business in Balikpapan through local nominee arrangement to have 100% of the company ownership.
+You can start doing business in Balikpapan through Special Purpose Vehicle arrangement that provides professional shareholders/commissioners/directors to have 100% of the company ownership.

 A representative office is often used by overseas parent company to test the market and establish its presence in Indonesia.
 The main purpose of this entity is to do market research, but not to perform any profit-generating business activities.